willklein/design-system-success/slides.md

 I joined a big tech company to work on a flagship project.
 The kind of thing that moves the stock price.

+Where I worked really doesn't matter, it could have been anywhere, and in fact, I've seen these lessons on other projects, other teams, and seen them resonate in the experiences of other developers I've talked to.

-our challenge... was to improve the UX for over 60.
+our challenge in this case though, was to improve the UX for over 60.
 MILLION. users.

 -->
 ---